paluh/purescript-boomboom/README.md

 Never hard code your urls again. ~~Boomboom~~ [routing-duplex](https://github.com/natefaubion/purescript-routing-duplex) them all!

-It was quite nice experiment but I feel that `routing-duplex` exposes much cleaner and user friendly API at this moment so please check it first ;-)
+It was quite a nice coding challange and experiment for me, but I feel that `routing-duplex` exposes much cleaner and user friendly API at this moment.
+Please check it first!

 ## Description